 - Ready-to-print forms for your new business – a service agreement and a 2-page moving checklist.

 - Resources for your senior relocation business and further training.

 The opportunities are wide open in this fast-growing field, and so is the potential for above-average income.
 In fact, most established senior relocation services bring in a six-figure income.
-You’ll be providing a vital senior service, as well as earning the gratitude and respect from others in the senior services community who are thankful a service like this is available.
-A senior relocation service is the perfect business for anyone who enjoys helping other, and wants to make a solid income, regardless of what the economy is doing.
+You’ll be providing a vital senior service and earning the gratitude and respect of others in the senior services community who are thankful a service like this is available.
+A senior relocation service is the perfect business for anyone who enjoys helping others and wants to make a solid income, regardless of what the economy is doing.
 It’s the essence of “doing well by doing good.”